golobby/orm/README.md

 }

 ```
-also if you want custom names for them you can do it like this.
+Also, if you want custom names for them, you can do it like this.
 ```go
 type User struct {
     ID       int64